 Breathable and Insulation

-The breathable membrane, as we described in the previous waterproofing feature, can promote air flow while keeping the feet dry.
+The breathable membrane, as we described in the previous waterproofing feature, can promote airflow while keeping the feet dry.
 Their membrane “lets vapor out without letting water in.”
 They don’t have much insulation for cold weather.
-There are other styles that have less insulation.
+Other styles have less insulation.